ticktechman/mac-vm/README.md

 # what

-This is a ubuntu virtual machine sample running on macOS.
+This is a ubuntu virtual machine sample running on macOS(Apple Silicon M2).
 It works for ubuntu25.04 cloud image.

 # design